Skip to main content

 You can be sure they have already thought about this.
 However, they probably didn’t know what to do, so nothing was done.
 They should be very pleased by your initiative and should welcome having the problem properly handled.

-Offer to create a pro-active strategy for them.
+Offer to create a pro-active strategy for them, a business level debugging sweep program.

-Begin by setting up an on-going schedule of TSCM eavesdropping detection inspections which include information security surveys.
+Begin by setting up an on-going schedule of TSCM bug sweeps which include an information security survey.

 Here’s why…